yuhsiang237/yuhsiang237.github.io/source/_posts/Refactor-the-code-1.md

 ```

 ### In conclusion
-Finally, we finish the refactor and just make it easy to maintain and read.
+Finally, we did it that finished the refactoring and just made it easy to maintain and read.